pablohpsilva/PDOMongo/README.md

 PDOMongo
 ========

+PDOMongo or PDO Mongo.
 PDO (PHP Data Object) for MongoDB.
 * Help me improve this small piece of software!
 Every help will be great and welcome.

 How it works